 - The physical injury was not caused by direct physical force.

 Hiring an attorney to handle your defense will help you secure the best possible outcome in your case.
-Contact San Diego criminal defense lawyer Vikas Bajaj to schedule a free consultation and learn more.
+Contact San Diego criminal defense lawyer Vikas Bajaj to schedule an initial consultation and learn more.

 San Diego Corporal Injury To a Spouse Defense Attorneys